-3.1.7.
-Arterial Network
+3.1.7 Arterial Network

 The arterial street system consists of several major north-south arterial streets.
 These primary streets are typically spaced at one-mile intervals and serve as primary travel routes and potentially serve as alternate routes for traffic diverted from freeways and toll roads.
-The key north-south arterials in the US-75 Corridor are shown in the table below.
+The key north-south arterials in the US-75 Corridor are (from east to west in columns):